 *Sleep apnea can be a serious condition with physiological or psychological causes such as obesity, chemical dependency, or chronic depression.
 Always consult with a variety of health professionals when exploring treatment options such as hypnotherapy.

-Example of Hypnosis for Sleep
+What Are Hypnosis for Sleep Sessions Like?

 A typical course of hypnosis treatment for a sleep issue will include an initial assessment, several hypnosis sessions, and some kind of follow-up and support.